Article Updates: January 23, 2023

 Exhaust manifolds bolt up to the engine cylinders and the exhaust system.
 They transfer used engine air to the exhaust system where it is then released into the atmosphere.

 On the Triton 6.8, the bolts or studs that connect the manifold to the engine block are prone to rusting and failing.
-This generally happens over a number of years and tends to be more prone in areas where salty air is more common.
 When these bolts fail, it doesn’t cause any catastrophic damage.
 The manifold won’t fall out from underneath the car when you are driving.

 However, the bolts will loosen and therefore create and exhaust leak.
 When this happens, you lose all backpressure created and therefore can experience a handful of performance related issues.